-- 1. Each Contracting Party grants to the other Contracting Party, except as otherwise specified in the Annex, the following rights for the conduct of international air transportation by the Designated Airline(s) of the other Contracting Party: - a) the right to fly across its Territory without landing; - b) the right to make stops in its Territory for non-commercial traffic purposes; and - c) while operating an Agreed Service on a Specified Route, the right to make stops in its Territory for the purposes of taking up and discharging international traffic in passengers, baggage, cargo and mail, separately or in combination. - d) the right for one Contracting Party's Airline(s) to participate in air transportation on a non-discriminatory basis between points in the Territory of the other Contracting Party (cabotage).
+- 1. Each Contracting Party grants to the other Contracting Party, except as otherwise specified in the Annex, the following rights for the conduct of international air transportation by the Designated Airline(s) of the other Contracting Party: - a) the right to fly across its Territory without landing; - b) the right to make stops in its Territory for non-commercial traffic purposes; and - c) while operating an Agreed Service on a Specified Route, the right to make stops in its Territory for the purposes of taking up and discharging international traffic in passengers, baggage, cargo and mail, separately or in combination. - 2.
+Nothing in paragraph 1 of this Article shall be deemed to grant the right for one Contracting Party's Airline(s) to participate in air transportation between points in the Territory of the other Contracting Party (cabotage).